MartynaMisk/Project2018/README.md

 ### Background information

 In 1936 a British statistician and biologist named Ronald Fisher published a paper called 'The use of multiple measurements in taxonomic problems' where he introduced the Fisher's Iris Data Set.
 The data set consist of 50 samples from each of three species of Iris; *Setosa, Versicolor & Virginica*.
 The [data](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv) contains 150 records under 5 species which are organized into five columns **Sepal length, Sepal Width, Petal Length, Petal Width and Species** measured in centimetres.
-I have tested it by applying follwoing code:
+I have tested it by applying following code:

 ```ruby
 import numpy